LuCian532506oHenDRIX/TzLCqwmY/6zs4l/lB-f7/TqW/yR50EP/cloud-management_msNgO_1747937115.txt.md

 ## What Crossplane Is Not
 Crossplane is not intended to be purpose built for any particular use case.
-Instead it is a general, but complete, framework that facilitates building, deploying, configuring, and managing a control plane for your own highly bespoke use case, often without writing any code.
+Instead it is a general, but complete, framework that facilitates building, use case, often without writing any code.

 The project is a neutral place for vendors and individuals to come together in